moonlight58/ArchLinuxTutorial/README.md

 ## 2 Arch Linux Installation
 ### 2.1 Booting your Arch Linux .iso
 After choosing your Live System, you will find yourself to a similar menu of the following screenshot.
 If you have the same menu then you got an .iso with UEFI support (this menu is a grub menu).
-And if your menu is different don't panick, you got an .iso that has a BIOS support.
+And if your menu is different don't panic, you got an .iso that has a BIOS support.
 To save some times to people who has a BIOS support, i'm not doing a tutorial for BIOS support for the moment but I will in the future, for now it will be a tutorial for UEFI support.

 When you get to this menu, please select the one that says "Arch Linux install medium (x86_64, x64 UEFI)" or something similar if you don't have the same numbers as me.
 ![grub_boot](./source/grub_boot.png)